| | | | |

 To store, place the cooled gluten-free zucchini muffins in an airtight container or wrap them in plastic wrap and store them in the refrigerator for up to 5 days.

 Yes you can!
-To freeze, place the muffins in a freezer-safe container or ziplock bags and freeze for up to 2 months.
+To freeze, place the gluten and dairy free zucchini muffins in a freezer-safe container or freezer bag and freeze for up to 2 months.
 Let the muffins thaw overnight in the refrigerator before eating.

 Zucchini Recipes to Enjoy This Summer